 In addition to the received plays and sonnets, the Society has also produced derived content.
 In 2003 and 2004, Alas, Poor Yorick and Much Ado About A Do-Nothing, both by the late playwright Gary Seger, were respectively staged.
 We were honored to have long-time Society Board member and esteemed drama teacher Jack Winans direct both of these plays (as he had done for several of the aforementioned staged readings).
 In 2008, Romeo & Juliet Deconstructed, a whimsical what-if exercise was staged.
 And in 2015, Romeo and Juliet was further mined in the behind-the-scenes Mercutio, “King of Cats,” written and directed by Christopher R and presented at the Upstart Crow Bookstore.

-The Society has also hosted a lecture series, off and on, addressing a variety of topics, including Shakespeare’s Theatre, Shakespeare and law, panel discussions on acting Shakespeare, medieval chivalry in Shakespeare’s works, Shakespeare in film (talkies and silent), the authorship question (the June 2022 Shakespeare Authorship Forum garnered over 1,700 views on YouTube), efforts to diversify Shakespeare, and Shakespeare prison projects, and Shakespeare in the American Civil War (Lincoln was a big fan).
+The Society has also hosted a lecture series, off and on, addressing a variety of topics, including Shakespeare’s Theatre, Shakespeare and law, panel discussions on acting Shakespeare, medieval chivalry in Shakespeare’s works, Shakespeare in film (talkies and silent), the authorship question (the June 2022 Shakespeare Authorship Forum garnered over 1,700 views on YouTube), efforts to diversify Shakespeare, Shakespeare prison projects, and Shakespeare in the American Civil War (Lincoln was a big fan).
 According to a recent survey of the membership, the lecture series is the Society’s most popular offering.